-There are many reasons why foreigners choose to live and work in Singapore.
+There are many reasons why foreigners choose to live and work in the Little Red Dot.
 Apart from its safe environment, stable economy, and job opportunities, the city state is also noted for being a dynamic metropolis that is ever-changing and continuously improving to meet the demands of its people and the world.

 Becoming a Permanent Resident in this city-state will open many doors for both you and your loved ones, especially when it comes to job opportunities, accommodation or even education for your little ones.

 Being an economic powerhouse and a global business hub has its advantages.
-Singapore’s stable and secure economic policies along with its strategic location attract international businesses.
+This is largely due to the efforts and initiatives in place by the government to ensure that both Citizens and PRs are given priority when it comes to job opportunities.
+Our stable and secure economic policies along with its strategic location attract international businesses.
 With a growing number of businesses starting up in the city-state, there are an abundance of job opportunities for both locals and PRs alike.
-Additionally, the unemployment rate in Singapore is significantly lower when compared to most Asian countries.
-This is largely due to the efforts and initiatives in place by the government to ensure that both Citizens and Permanent Residents are given priority when it comes to job opportunities.
+Additionally, the unemployment rate here is significantly lower when compared to most Asian countries.

 One of the biggest benefits of being a PR is having access to CPF.
 The CPF works much like a pension system, where by PRs, Citizens and their respective employers are required to contribute a sum of money to their CPF account.
 CPF funds are typically split into different accounts.
 The Ordinary Account is reserved for insurance, education, investment and housing purposes, while the Special Account is catered for retirement, and Medisave meant to offset hospitalisation expenses and other medical insurances.